-If the child is not at risk, the investigation is then complete and the worker may refer the child and family to community agencies for further support.
+If the child and/or family does not require ongoing support and intervention, the investigation is then complete and the worker may refer the child and family to community agencies for further support.

-If the abuse or neglect is substantiated, the worker will plan a strategy to ensure the child is safe and the family gets the help it needs.
+If it is determined that the child/family requires ongoing support and intervention, the worker will work with the family to ensure the child is safe and supported, and the family gets the help they need.

-While in most cases the family remains together while working with Highland Shores Children’s Aid, it is sometimes necessary to remove children from their family and place them with other family members, an individual who has a relationship with the child, or foster parents.
-In most cases, however, we provide guidance and counseling and work with other community agencies to ensure a family receives the support it needs to adequately care for their children.
+In almost all cases, the family remains together while working with Highland Shores Children’s Aid, but it is sometimes necessary to place children with other family members, an individual who has a relationship with the child, or foster parents.
+It is extremely important to HSCA that we provide service that is culturally appropriate and that we keep children/youth connected to their culture and community.

 If you suspect a child is being abused or have protection concerns about a child, please contact us.
 Call 800-267-0570, someone will be there to answer your call 24 hours a day, seven days a week.